Bass Fishing in New Jersey: 8 Best Lakes and Ponds

 The Merrill Creek Reservoir is a 650-acre artificial lake surrounded by protected woodlands.
 The tranquil setting is located in central Warren County and is a popular fishing and camping destination.

 Apart from smallmouth and largemouth bass, the waters also contain striped bass and a huge population of rainbow trout.
-But the area can get windy, so heading to open waters in the middle of the lake isn’t the best option.
+But the area can get windy, so you may want to avoid heading to open waters in the middle of the lake.

 Instead, locals suggest heading towards the stands of flooded timber where largemouth as heavy as 8 pounds and stripers are found.